 Between April and June 2025, EPA proposed a “new policy” for reviewing states’ proposals to comply with federal haze standards.
 The new policy, if finalized, would ease compliance requirements for the regional haze program.
-So far, EPA has proposed the new policy in West Virginia, South Dakota, Florida, Indiana, Michigan, California, Texas, and Oklahoma.

 The regional haze program, launched in 1999, requires states and the federal government to collaborate to improve visibility in 156 national parks and wilderness areas.
 In addition to impairing visibility, haze is also linked to serious health effects including respiratory illness, decreased lung function, and even premature death.